-Summary: This initiative aims to build the capacity of Jackson, Mississippi, residents to fight tobacco use by changing how people view, accept, and utilize tobacco–and it aims to conduct research evaluating the project in Jackson in order to advance knowledge of how changing social norms can help prevent and reduce smoking to improve health outcomes.
+Project BAT builds the capacity of Jackson, Mississippi, residents to fight tobacco use by changing how people view, accept, and utilize tobacco–and it conducts research evaluating the project in Jackson in order to advance knowledge of how changing social norms can help prevent and reduce smoking to improve health outcomes.

 Through this funding, CAI is leading a new project, with our partners at NYU School of Medicine, to rigorously evaluate the success of Project BAT’s efforts using a randomized control design study and applied, mixed-methods evaluation approaches to assess implementation.
 The research study is guided by a Study Advisory Group, comprising policy, equity, and tobacco-use experts, to offer advice, feedback, and guidance during the study’s design and implementation.

 Project BAT will advance knowledge of social norms that contribute to improved health outcomes for people in Jackson, Mississippi, and inform future work to galvanize social change among historically underserved communities.

 - Funder: U.S. Centers for Disease Control and Prevention (CDC), “Reducing Inequities in Cancer Outcomes through Community-Based Interventions on Social Determinants of Health”